WRT-Dawidolowid/HackerTool/README.md

 # HackerTool Multi-Tool
+> [!CAUTION]
+> This tool is discontinued!
+I recommend using Lightbulb!
 # Note: HackerTool writed in Batch will have permanent Maintenance and it will be discontinued on 7/28/2024.
 Instead HackerTool programming language will be changed from Batch to PowerShell.
 To stay up to date join my [Discord Server](https://discord.gg/mfuzjVbPKv)
 ## HackerTool is a powerful program writed in Batch and PowerShell with Easy GUI for things like
 - Geolocation